New Text Line

 - Keeping medications from polluting our streams and landfills supports Wyoming population health as a whole.

-- Since 2009, more than 16,000 pounds of unacceptable medications have been safely incinerated.
+- Since 2009, nearly 20,000 pounds of unacceptable medications have been safely incinerated.

-- Since July 2008, the program has processed over 73,000 pounds of donated medications and medical supplies.
+- Since July 2008, the program has processed over 88,000 pounds of donated medications and medical supplies for redistribution.

 - Removing unused medications from homes reduces the risk of accidental poisonings and drug abuse.